First Time Homebuyer Series

 Being under contract is kind of like deciding to get married.
 Things have gotten more serious, but you still need to be 100% sure.
 You’re entering a limited due diligence period.
 During this time you, your real estate agent (your advocate), and hired home inspectors will take a detailed look at the property’s condition.

 Every loan has a story.
-Tell yours.
+It's time to tell your story.

 The application and documentation phase is where you begin to tell your story and share important information as it pertains to your loan.
 Your documents are written verification and clarification for the info you’ve provided.
 As we collect your rental history, job history, income, and savings, we will request the supporting documents.
 The key here is to have all your documents gathered and returned to us as quickly as possible.
 Don’t get overwhelmed or frustrated over why certain documents may be required.
 Just remember, if we request a document, it’s because it is needed.

-STEP 10 - VERIFICATIONS AND EXPLANATIONS
+STEP 6 - VERIFICATIONS

 Disclose and Verify.
 Everything in writing.